 Advent means arrival or coming from the Latin word adventus with the idea of waiting and watching for the arrival of something or someone.
 The Greek word is paraousia which means second coming of Christ.
-First, as we remember the waiting that took place before Jesus Christ arrived, we can identify with the impact He made on those living during that time and allow the events to influence us today.
+First, as we remember the waiting that took place before Jesus Christ arrived, we can identify with the impact he made on those living during that time and allow the events to influence us today.
 Second, Jesus will come again.
 As we set December aside for remembering, we invite God to prepare us spiritually for the second coming of Christ.
 And yes, the holiday season is about each of those activities but it can be so much more.
 I challenge you to set aside time this season to practice Advent.

 Advent represents the coming or arrival of Christ in three ways:

-3. Preparation for Jesus’ return as judge.
+- Preparation for Christ’s return as judge.

 “O Come, O Come, Emmanuel” is a greeting sung to anticipate the coming Messiah.
-The melody and verse were originally used in the medieval church liturgy as a series of short musical statements: “O Come, O Come, Emmanuel and ransom captive Israel.”
+The melody and verse was originally used in the medieval church liturgy as a series of short musical statements: “O Come, O Come, Emmanuel and ransom captive Israel.”

 Christ came not only to be Emmanuel, God with Us, but to ransom us from the captivity of our sins.
 O Come, O Come, Emmanuel.

 O Come, O Come welcomes the coming of Christ as a newborn.
-Emmanuel recognizes the baby King Jesus as God with us.
+Emmanuel, recognizes the baby King Jesus as God with us.

-Let’s pray for a Christ-centered Christmas –
+Let’s pray for a Christ centered Christmas –

-“Dear Father God, thank You for sending Your son, Jesus as Emmanuel, God with us.
+“Dear Father God, thank you for sending your son, Jesus as Emmanuel, God with us.
 Help us Lord, not to lose our way as we wade through the added tasks we have during the Christmas season.
-Help us to keep You first in all we do.
+Help us to keep you first in all we do.
 In Jesus’ Name, Amen”